Your course will include a mix of online activities. For example you may be asked to

 You'll be able to find links to join these sessions in Moodle.

-- workflow.arts.ac.uk is an e-portfolio tool, allowing you to collect and curate images, video and other media to showcase your creative work.
-Watch our Workflow how-to videos (you'll need to log in with your UAL username and password).
+- Read a Student Guide to Workflow or watch our Workflow how-to video playlist (you'll need to log in with your UAL username and password).

 Submit your work online

-Moodle Assignment and Turnitin are very similar, but allow different file types and sizes.
+You may need to submit your work for assessment online through either Moodle Assignment or Turnitin.
+They are very similar but allow different file types and sizes.
 Check your assignment brief for details.

 Don't leave submission to the last minute.
 Allow enough time so that you can fix error messages or internet connection problems without missing your deadline.